martinpopper/martinpopper.github.io/README.md

   - Note: It may be easier to name the repository the same as your website.
 (In this case, resume).
 - Keep all default settings and create the repository.

-1. Edit YAML file
+2. Edit YML file
 - Open your documents and locate the folder of the resume that will be hosted.
 - Open the config.yml file.
 - Locate the line that says `baseurl:` and type in the name of the repository you just created.

 3. Git commands
 - Open a new command prompt.
-- Use `cd` to enter the folder you will be hosting on GitHub Pages.
+- Use `cd`to change into the folder you will be using to host on.
-- Type in `git init'
+- Type `git init'
-- Type `git checkout -b gh-pages`
+- Then `git checkout -b gh-pages`
-- Type `git add .`
+- Then `git add .`
-- Type `git commit -m "anyMessageYouWant"`.
+- Then `git commit -m "anyMessageYouWant"`.
-- Go back to GitHub and copy the link on the right of "git remote add origin".
+- Go back to GitHub and copy the link to the right of "git remote add origin".
 - Go back to the command prompt and type in `git remote add origin link` where link is the link you just coppied off GitHub.
 - Type `git push origin gh-pages`.